Welcome to St Giles Church

 Everybody welcome.

-The church acquired a new organ in 1892.
-Sited in the chapel, for over 70 years it obscured an important part of the church’s history.
-In the mid 1960’s, the organ was moved to its present position and the chapel was restored and refurnished.
+The church acquired a new organ in 1892, but sited in the Arundell Chapel it obscured an important part of the church’s history.
+In the mid-1960s the organ was moved to its present position and the chapel was restored and refurnished.
 It was rededicated by the Bishop of Salisbury on the 20th July 1969.